material-motion/material-motion/specifications/runtime.md

 ##### Remote execution

 Actors often depend on external systems to execute their Intentions.
-An Actor therefore is responsible for informing the Motion Runtime of two events:
+An Actor therefore is responsible for informing the Runtime of two events:

 - When remote execution begins.
 - When remote execution ends.

-The Motion Runtime might provide Actors with two function instances:
+The Runtime might provide Actors with two function instances:

     var remoteExecutionWillStart = function(name)
     var remoteExecutionDidEnd = function(name)